Interview: Antigone Meets the Wild West in Annie Saunders and Becca Wolff's OUR COUNTRY

 The Under the Radar Festival is back in-person after three years.
 How does it feel for you both to be a part of it?

 Becca: It feels great.
 It's been since 2021 that we've been thinking we were going to get to share Our Country in Under the Radar.
-We were programmed in the festival in 2021, and that festival went virtual, and then the 2022 festival was cancelled on the eve of its being.
+We were programmed in the festival in 2021, and that festival went virtual, and then the 2022 festival was cancelled on December 31, ahead of a January 12 start.
 So, this feels like a homecoming, that feeling that so often we get now, when we're lucky, it's like all of a sudden the world opens back up again.
 It feels like that to me.

 You two co-created Our Country, and it is incredibly unique, it's autobiographical and inspired by Antigone, can you tell me about the show's development process?